On Agile briefly

 Build projects around motivated individuals.
 Give them the environment and support they need and trust them to get the job done.

 This principle leads to productive and cost-effective project execution and self-organized teams.
 Motivation has to be mutual; around the developers and their attitude to agile methods usage.
 Hertzberg eloquently explains the hygiene factors (working equipment, vacations, training, …) and motivators (challenging work, responsibility, …)

 The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.

 The aim of this principle is to effectively transfer a message from sender to recipient in order to correctly understand the key factor in the projects.
 It leads to speed up the agile projects’ communication.
 Face-to-face communication enables to use of whiteboards for drawing images that can stimulate and energize the discussion.
 It also contributes to direct feedback between sender and recipient.
 Everyone is involved in the discussion and sees the business purpose behind requirements.

 Working software is the primary measure of progress.

 The most important measure for business should be working software.
 Of course, there are many other measures, which we can and must use, for instance, the number of bugs found, euros spent, lines of code added, …

-Customer tests, Product Demo, Incremental Deployment, Releases, Release Burndown, Measurements
+Practices: Customer tests, Product Demo, Incremental Deployment, Releases, Release Burndown, Measurements

 Agile processes promote sustainable development.
 The sponsors, developers and users should be able to maintain a constant pace indefinitely.